Labonneguigue/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][nvidia-archi]

+The activation functions are ELUs since the wrong outputs must be penalized.
+The way backpropagation is more effective.

+![alt text][relu]

 #### 3. Training Process

 The final data distribution that I found would make the model work is the following: